 By adding a video testimonial into the mix, you can make your case studies even more engaging.
 In these videos, your customer contact can specify—in their own words—how your products and services have helped them to streamline a particular process, boost sales, or achieve another exciting accomplishment.
 By allowing your audience to see and hear your customer speak about the value of this partnership, the message will resonate on a more emotional level.
 To increase your reach, you can even share clips of these video testimonials on your brand’s social channels.

 Incorporating customer stories into your marketing emails and nurture campaigns is another effective way to leverage this content to move prospects and current customers along the sales funnel.
 Call out impactful statistics and proof points in the subject line and beginning of the email to capture your audience’s attention—and keep the message fairly short so that you keep them engaged.
 Be sure to include a call to action that drives readers to your product or service page.

 Are you creating a whitepaper or guide to gain leads and highlight your team’s subject matter expertise?
 Consider driving your points home by incorporating relevant customer stories.
 For instance, our team recently created a guide to sports video, and we added various customer stories that highlighted how our products empower our sports clients to deliver broadcast-like sports streams and a professional OTT experience.
 This is a great strategy for calling attention to the solutions you offer in your thought leadership content.

 Events your team is hosting

-If your company hosts an annual conference or event, consider inviting your customers to participate in panels or lead breakout sessions.
+If your company hosts an online event, consider inviting your customers to participate in panels or lead breakout sessions.
 This can be a powerful way to get your success stories out there to a wider audience.
 And since most—if not all—of your team will be at the event itself, it will be even easier for a prospect who’s intrigued by a customer story to connect with you and learn more.